 Pantone has adopted a formulation for ECG printing of our own by adding three base inks, Orange, Green and Violet (OGV), to the CMYK ink set.
 The PANTONE PLUS SERIES EXTENDED GAMUT Coated Guide has printed 7-Color process simulations of all 1,729 solid PANTONE MATCHING SYSTEM Colors (with an aqueous finish).
 This enables printers to more accurately match and reproduce a wider range of PANTONE Spot Colors.

-*This is a duplicate post – the original content belongs to www.PANTONE.com
+*This content belongs to www.PANTONE.com